aishakarigar/TheCodeLores/CONTRIBUTING.md

 ---
 layout: page
-title: Contributing
+title: Contributing to The CodeLores
 permalink: /contributing/
 ---

-# Contributing to The CodeLores

 Thanks for your interest in contributing to **The CodeLores** — a tech comic about coding, debugging, and developer life! 🎉